Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Vertex algebras with big center

-Note that the divisibililty $r^\vee\mid p$ is precisely the condition we found in the non-simply-laced case in \cite{FL18}.
+Note that the divisibility $m\mid p$ is precisely the condition we found in the non-simply-laced case in \cite{FL18}.

-\begin{question} The zero-fibre $\bigoplus_{\lambda\in Q^+} T_{\lambda,0}^{\kappa} \otimes \LieL_{\lambda^*}(\g)$, whose quantum Hamiltonian reduction is presumably the Feigin-Tipunin algebra, seems to be a very interesting vertex algebra.
+\begin{question} The zero-fibre $\bigoplus_{\lambda\in Q^+} \bV_{\lambda}^{\kappa} \otimes \LieL_{\lambda^*}(\g)$, whose quantum Hamiltonian reduction is presumably the Feigin-Tipunin algebra, seems to be a very interesting vertex algebra.
 What is known about it?
-Is there a free-field realization using nonlocal screening operators? \end{question}
+Is there a free-field realization using nonlocal screening operators?
+For $\sl_2$ this has a nice recent answer \cite{CNS24}. \end{question}